 This is the most expensive camera on this list, and for good reason.
 Not only is this an awesome action camera, it’s also a fantastic still image camera.
 This makes it useful if you enjoy photography and getting interesting still images of your kart or the circuit.

 What’s impressive about this camera is that it can shoot 1080p at 120 frames per second.
-That means that your footage will be high quality and extremely smooth.
+That means that you can get some impressive slow motion footage too.
 It’s not quite as good as the GoPro Hero 9, but it’s very impressive, nonetheless.

 On this camera you can find a tilting LCD screen and a Zeiss wide-angle lens on a box that can fit in your pocket.
 This camera is great, and is packed with amazing features, but its price brings it down toward the bottom of the list.